jdegand/angular-cat-wiki/README.md

 - SSR documentation is pretty scarce.
 [Angular.io's SSR guide](https://angular.io/guide/ssr) removed the older Angular Universal implementation details.
 - I have two services to fetch the same data.
 If you use the `AppHttpClientService`, the data you fetch will be included in the page source code on first load.
 If you use `ApiHandlerService`, the data will be hydrated into the page and the data will be missing from the initial source code.  `Error: fetching top breeds` will be in the source code instead.
 - The fact that the images of the breed images is close to the fold (on desktop) makes the choice between the two approaches more difficult.
 It is less important that the breed images be fetched immediately.
 On a fast connection, the images will probably be hydrated into the DOM before the user has scrolled them into the viewport.
-- Ultimately, it probably best to just use `ApiHttpClientService` so you don't have to worry about the images visibility on all viewport sizes.
+- Ultimately, it is probably best to just use the `ApiHttpClientService` so you don't have to worry about the images' visibility on all viewport sizes.
 - If you use localStorage to cache data, you could inject `PLATFORM_ID` and wrap any localStorage code in a conditional that checks `isPlatformBrowser()` or you can check the localStorage inside the callback of `afterNextRender()`.
 - I found Next to be a way better option for SSR than Angular SSR.
 If you knew both, there would have been few reasons to pick Angular over Next.
 Now, I think this is good enough to stick with Angular versus converting to another framework.
 - I used mergeMap and forkJoin to batch the API requests in the breed component.